The 2008 South Bass Island Kayak Rendezvous will be

 Practice opportunities

 practice.
-If you are interested in practicing rescue and paddling skills
+If you are interested in practicing rescue and paddling skills invite others to do it with you.

 Kayak Rental Options